Polyorchis

 Polyorchis, or bell jellies, is a genus of hydrozoans in the family Corynidae.
-They are transparent with red coloration in their internal organs and eye spots around the rim of their bell.
-The red pigmentation helps them camouflage.
-They are often found in harbors, marinas, and other calm waters close to shore.
+The bells can reach about 2.25 inches (5 cm).They are often found in harbors, marinas, and other calm waters close to shore.
 They feed on plankton and benthic crustaceans and are found near the sea floor.
-The bells can reach about 2.25 inches (5 cm).
+This page discusses the species' general morphology, geographic range and habitat, and diet.